How to Pay for College When You’ve Reached Your Federal Student Aggregate Loan Limit

 Private undergraduate and graduate student loans have fewer repayment options and benefits than federal loans, and you may need a cosigner to qualify for a loan as a student.

-However, many lenders offer competitive interest rates and longer repayment terms that can make your payments more affordable.
+However, many lenders offer competitive interest rates and longer repayment terms that can make your monthly payments more affordable.

 Paying for School

 While federal student loans can be an excellent way to pay for your college or postgraduate degrees, you have to pay attention to aggregate student loan limits.
-Once you reach federal loan maximums, you aren’t eligible for any more federal loans and will have to find other ways to pay for school.
+Once you reach federal student loan limits, you aren’t eligible for any more federal loans and will have to find other ways to pay for school.

 By exploring scholarships, grants, other federal loan options, and private student loans, you can get the cash you need to complete your degree.